wfailla/un-orchestrator/NFs/docker/elastic-router/ctrl_app/README.md

     sudo docker build --tag="ctrl" .

+Alternatively, this script can be used to build and push the image to `gitlab.testbed.se:5000/ctrl`

+    ./build_ctrl_app

 The name 'ctrl1' must be used for alignment with the name-resolver and nffg file.
 This will create the Docker image starting from the base image specified in `Dockerfile`; the new image is stored in the Docker default folder on your filesystem (localhost).